 Ensuring residents are cared for in a safe and healthy environment is our greatest concern.
 The Centers for Disease Control and Prevention (CDC) have recommended a variety of steps that we have implemented to help reduce the potential for the virus to enter our buildings.
-Our facilities are following the CDC infection prevention and control guidance by performing frequent sanitizing of high touch surfaces, frequent hand hygiene, universal face mask use by all employees, and wearing appropriate personal protective equipment (PPE) such as gowns, gloves, eye protection and surgical masks or N95 masks during care procedures as recommended for the type of care being provided.
-We are also staying up to date with the CDC recommendations as they are revised.
-In addition, our facilities are in close contact with the local and state health departments and are following their guidance.
-We are taking a proactive approach in protecting our residents and your loved ones.
+Additionally, our facilities are in close contact with the local and state health departments and are following their guidance.

 For additional information, please visit the CDC’s Coronavirus Disease information page at http://cdc.gov/coronavirus/2019-ncov/index.html

 As the resident’s representative you will be receiving weekly updates with the number of confirmed Covid-19 cases in the facility via an automated phone call to the phone number we have on record.
 If you would prefer to receive this weekly communication through an email, please contact the facility to update your method of communication.